 2. Garlic, Onion and Other Spices

 Spices like garlic and onions are staples in most food recipes.
 Be reminded though that, though not acidic, fresh garlic and onions can easily trigger or worsen acid reflux.
-Notwithstanding the pungent smell they left on your breath, these two can easily irritate the stomach lining.
+Notwithstanding the pungent smell they leave on your breath, these two can easily irritate the stomach lining.
 Choose to cook with herbs such as basil, dill, thyme, tarragon, and parsley to add flavor to your menu without triggering an attack.

-Rich in anti-cancer compound, lycopene, tomatoes and its equivalent are no-no to people with acid reflux due to its high acid content.
+Rich in anti-cancer compound, lycopene, tomatoes and its equivalent are no-no to people with acid reflux due to their high acid content.
 Ketchups and tomato-based pasta sauces also elicit the same effects.
 So, try mustard or low-fat mayo the next time around.

 4. Spicy Stuffs